CWood-sdf/46F-Docs/docs/Bezier/index.md

 There are also functions for taking the derivative and curvature of bezier curves at specific points which lib46f has implemented.

+## Usage
+Lib46f provides a few functions for using bezier curves.
+These functions all take a control point array and an optional tIncrement value.
+This tIncrement is what the t value is increased by each time.
+So a smaller tIncrement increases the number of points on the curve.